PyConTH/www/site/pages/submit-talk.en.rst

       - Network Programming
       - Testing and Development Tool Chains
     * - Project Best Practices
-      - Python Implementations: IronPython, Jython, PyPy and Stackless
+      - Python Implementations: IronPython, Jython, PyPy, Stackless and MicroPython
       - Internet of Things

 You are probably doing something more interesting to others than you know.
 Submit a proposal.